 Virginia helps manage the nationwide rollout of the Foundation’s pretrial risk assessment, the PSA, as well as other tools and reforms developed by the Criminal Justice team.
 Prior to joining the Foundation, she spent nine years developing innovative, data-driven approaches to improving government systems.Read More

-Lesley is responsible for overseeing the Foundation’s legal matters and assisting the President to manage the Foundation’s staff and day-to-day operations.
-Before joining the Foundation, Lesley was an attorney at Vinson & Elkins, LLP, where her practice primarily focused on tax-exempt organizations.
-She assisted both public charities and private foundations with formation and compliance matters.
+Lesley is responsible for overseeing the Foundation’s management, performance, operational, and legal matters.
+Before joining the Foundation, she was an attorney at Vinson & Elkins, LLP, where her practice primarily focused on tax-exempt organizations.
 Lesley holds degrees from Yale Law School and Harvard University.Read More

 Erica helps to identify and manage philanthropic opportunities for the Foundation’s Results-Driven Government portfolio.
 She leads the Foundation’s Pay for Success initiative and supports the Policy Lab initiative.
 Erica has extensive experience working with governments and nonprofit organizations to improve the efficacy of social programs by focusing on evidence, outcomes, and rigorous evaluation.
 Prior to joining the Foundation, she was a Government Innovation Fellow at the Harvard Kennedy School’s Government Performance Lab, where she led the development of the first project in South Carolina to use Pay for Success financing.Read More